OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 18. shall ensure that, in case of sharing the Authorization Server for other services, in addition to Open Finance, it does not disclose and/or allow the use of non-certified methods in the Open Finance environment;
 19. shall ensure that the settings disclosed to other participants through `OpenID Discovery` (indicated by the `Well-Known` file registered in the Directory) are restricted to the operating modes to which the institution has certified;
     1. shall keep in your settings the methods for which there are still active clients;
-    2. shall update the records that use non-certified methods, through bilateral treatment between the institutions involved.
+    2. shall update the records that use non-certified methods, through bilateral treatment between the institutions involved;
 20. shall refuse requests, for the Open Finance environment, that are outside the modes of operation to which the institution has certified its Authorization Server;
-21. must refuse authentication requests that include an id_token_hint, as the id_token held by the requester may contain Personally Identifiable Information, which could be sent unencrypted by the public client.
+21. must refuse authentication requests that include an id_token_hint, as the id_token held by the requester may contain Personally Identifiable Information, which could be sent unencrypted by the public client;
-22. the minimum expiration time of `request_uri` must be 60 seconds.
+22. the minimum expiration time of `request_uri` must be 60 seconds;
+23. shall deny all requests without header `x-fapi-interaction-id` on FAPI endpoints;

 #### ID Token as detached signature